PacketStream-LLC/qimi/README.md

-# Qimi - Qemu Image Modifier - Interactive
+# Qimi - Qemu Image Manipulator - Interactive

 Qimi is a command-line tool that allows you to mount QEMU images (.qcow2, .qcow2c, .raw) and execute commands inside them using chroot.